Telangana

-Telugu, one of the classical languages of India, is the most widely spoken and the primary official language of the Telangana state, whereas Urdu is recognised as the second official language.
+The state's capital is the city of Hyderabad.
+Telugu, one of the classical languages of India, is the most widely spoken and primary official language, while Urdu has been conferred second official language status.
 Additionally, several tribal languages such as Gondi, Kolami, Koya and Lambadi are spoken in different regions of the state.

-The economy of Telangana is the eighth largest in India, with a gross state domestic product (GSDP) of ₹18 trillion and has a GSDP per capita of ₹390564 for the financial year 2024–25.

-Telangana has emerged as a major focal point for IT software companies, industry and the services sector.
+With the eighth highest gross domestic product among Indian states, Telangana has emerged as a major focal point for IT software companies, industry and the services sector.
 The state is also the main administrative center of many Indian defence aerospace and research labs including Bharat Dynamics Limited, Defence Metallurgical Research Laboratory, Defence Research and Development Organisation and Defence Research and Development Laboratory.